williamsantosa/ucsc-cs/README.md

 # Surviving the University of California, Santa Cruz

-A guide to the University of California, Santa Cruz's computer science major classes.
-Contains descriptions of Computer Science & Engineering (CSE) classes
+A guide to the University of California, Santa Cruz's Bachelor of Science in Computer Science classes.
+Contains descriptions of Computer Science & Engineering (CSE) classes, relevant coursework,

 ## Credits